Property tax Compassionate Property Tax Penalty Relief Program

 If an extraordinary circumstance in your life stopped you from paying your property tax on time, you might be eligible for help with your penalties.
 The Compassionate Property Tax Penalty Relief Program is meant for circumstances like these.

-Eligibility check: Find out if you qualify for the program
+Eligibility check: Find out if you qualify

 To be eligible for the program, you (or the person you are advocating for) must: